viraj-mahida/model-vault/README.md

-# Mini Vault - AI Chat Interface
+# Mini Vault - Run LLMs Locally

-A simple AI chat system that provides both a web server and command-line interface for interacting with Ollama AI models.
+A simple AI chat system that provides command-line interface for interacting with Ollama AI models locally.

 ## What does this project do?

 This project consists of two main components:

-1. **Mini Vault Server** (`mini-vault/`): An Express.js server that acts as a proxy to Ollama AI models
+1. **Server** (`mini-vault/`): An Express.js server that acts as a proxy to Ollama AI models
    - Provides `/generate` endpoint for AI text generation with streaming responses
    - Provides `/status` endpoint for system monitoring
    - Logs all conversations to JSONL files for later analysis

-2. **Mini Vault CLI** (`cli/`): A command-line interface that connects to the server
+2. **CLI** (`cli/`): A command-line interface that connects to the server
    - Interactive chat interface for sending prompts to AI models
    - Real-time streaming responses
    - System status checking capabilities